vheidi/CS1400/README.md

 Input the Grocery Item and the price for the item.

-Once you exit, the list prints out everything you input and the price to the 2nd decimal place.
+Once you exit, the code prints out everything you input and the price for each input to the 2nd decimal place.